Black pudding is one of those foods that can be a bit intimidating.

 Simple, delicious, and hearty, this rice and bean salad is the perfect side dish for any meal.

-Simply mix cooked white rice with cooked black beans and some diced onion, then toss everything together with a simple dressing of olive oil, lime juice, and salt.
+Simply mix cooked white rice with cooked black beans (see also these canned black beans recipes) and some diced onion, then toss everything together with a simple dressing of olive oil, lime juice, and salt.

 It’s easy to make and perfect for a crowd – just prepare it ahead of time and serve it at room temperature or chilled.